samsonmako/gdg-minihackathon1-cardiahi/README.md

 ## Wellness relevance

-It digitizes the health care system in which patients have to keep track of their prescriptions through a book and also help patients who at the same time have to keep up with doctors recommendations
+- It digitizes the health care system in which patients have to keep track of their prescriptions through a book and also help patients who at the same time have to keep up with doctors recommendations

+---
+##
-##How to use
+## How to use

+# Tech Stack

+## Frontend
+- React
+- TypeScript
+- Vite
+- CSS

+## Backend
+- PHP

+## Database
+- MySQL

+## Tooling & DevOps
+- Git
+- npm